MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-start.md

 ::: moniker-end

-5. Replace all of the existing code in the code window with the following code:
+5. Replace all of the existing code in the code editor with the following code:

    [!code-csharp[StringLibrary source code](samples/csharp/utilitylibraries/stringlibrary/class1.cs)]